tagion/hibon_spec/Hash_invariant_Binary_Object_Notation.md

 9. The sign byte in BIGINT format must only contain '\x00' for positive value and '\x01' for negative value other values are not allowed

-10. The HASHDOC contains the hash pointer to a HiBON the u32 value selects the hash function type (null is sha256)
+10. The UNIQUE contains a cryptographically value such as a hash pointer to a HiBON, a public key or a digital signature the u32 value selects the hash function type (null is sha256)

 11. The user time must alway contain a Document.